NIYIBIZIJoseph/ECO-SENTINEL-RWANDA/README.md

 🔚 8.CONCLUSION

-Eco-Sentinel Rwanda is a scalable, AI-driven environmental security platform designed to strengthen ecological resilience and disaster preparedness.
+TerraNexus-Rwanda is a scalable, AI-driven environmental security platform designed to strengthen ecological resilience and disaster preparedness.

 By integrating IoT sensing, drone mapping, AI analysis, and cloud infrastructure, the system aims to provide real-time environmental intelligence to communities, institutions, and policymakers in Rwanda.